 Sterling Silver, 14k Gold Filled and 14k Rose Gold Filled Jewelry

 Sterling silver and gold filled jewelry will last a lifetime.
-It may get dirty and appear dark or dull from regular wear, but can always be cleaned to look new again.
+It may get dirty and appear dark or dull from being exposed to oxygen in the air, but can always be cleaned to look new again.
 To clean these metals, follow the method below:

 Gold Plated and Silver Plated Jewelry Plated Jewelry

 While more budget friendly than 14k gold filled or sterling silver and can last a very long time if cared for properly, plating can eventually wear down and the base metal will show instead.

 To keep your plated jewelry bright and shiny, please follow the recommendations below: